-Service description: This service enables an NF to request location determination for a target UE.
+Service description: This service enables an NF to request location determination for a target UE or to request relative locations, distance, or direction between UEs.
 The following are the key functionalities of this NF service.

 - Allow the consumer NF to request the current geodetic and optionally local and/or civic location of a target UE.